-Sections I, II, and III (District Goals, Organization, and Legal Authority).
+Sections I. II. and III (District Goals, Organization, and Legal Authority).
 No appreciable changes have occurred to the District's Goals, Organization, or Legal Authority since the 2014 SSMP.
+The statewide WDR which governs the SSMP is in the process of being revised.
+District staff have been active in this process toward reissuance of the WDR.

-There were no new employees hired in FY17.
+There was one new employee hired in FY18.